AmandaRazmus/Codesmith_Practice/README.md

     a 'callback' function - this function is applied to each element of the array (inside of the function 'map') Have your map function return a new array filled with numbers that are the result of using the 'callback' function on each element of the input array.
 Please do not use the native map or forEach method.

-        subtractTwo should be a function
-        map should be a function
-        map should return an array
-        map should execute a callback function on each element

 -----------------------------------------------------------------------------------------------------